expo/expo/docs/pages/guides/config-plugins.md

 For instance, say a project has `expo-camera` installed but doesn't have `plugins: ['expo-camera']` in their **app.json**.
 Expo CLI would automatically add `expo-camera` to the plugins to ensure that the required camera and microphone permissions are added to the project.
 The user can still customize the `expo-camera` plugin by adding it to the `plugins` array manually, and the manually defined plugins will take precedence over the automatic plugins.

-You can debug which plugins were added by running `expo config --type prebuild` and seeing the `_internal.pluginHistory` property.
+You can debug which plugins were added by running `npx expo config --type prebuild` and seeing the `_internal.pluginHistory` property.

 This will show an object with all plugins that were added using `withRunOnce` plugin from `@expo/config-plugins`.